 If the adjudicator’s decision is not rendered within a reasonable time or is required by the Parties, the Parties may sign a joint letter to urge the adjudicator to render a decision.

-The time frames indicated in this chapter must be adhered to.
+The time frames indicated in this article must be adhered to.
 However, they may be extended with the written consent of the Parties.